stuff-by-3-random-dudes/UWUVCI-AIO-WPF/UWUVCI AIO WPF/uwuvci_installer_creator/{app}/Readme.txt

 30) UWUVCI's progress bar gets stuck (outside of Downloading base) Try updating your tools (gear icon to the top right -> "Update Tools")

+31) Mac/Linux version?
+	This program was built using WPF (Windows Platform Foundation) and that does not natively work on non-Windows platforms.
+	Using the exe, you can run it on Mac/Linux using Wine or some other tool like that.
+The program will know if you're running it not on a Windows platform, and will do it's best to help you.
+	UWUVCI V4 will have Mac & Linux support.